 release describes what CME is and isn't and mentions the problems that

+use of CME's common identifiers will solve.
 In addition, the release states "Norman has already started using

 the CME classification when analyzing [viruses].
 This happened last week during